 What are the details of the truce between Israel and Hamas?

-Four-day pause is set to begin on Friday morning and includes the release of Hamas captives, Palestinian prisoners.
+Four-day pause is set to begin on Friday morning and includes the release of Hamas captives and Palestinian prisoners.

 Mediator Qatar has announced that a four-day truce between Israel and Palestinian group Hamas, based in the Gaza Strip, is set to begin at 7am local time (05:00 GMT) on Friday.